N0xFF/dragonfly-lossless_rotate/README.md

 ## Requirements

-By default gem use libjpeg binaries from mozjpeg:
+By default gem use libjpeg binaries from MozJPEG:
 ```shell
 mozjpeg-cjpeg
 mozjpeg-djpeg